Amirularif/WebGL/README.md

 # WebGL
+Simple html practice

-Use Visual Studio Code to create a JavaScript file and html file.
+Use Visual Studio Code.
+Create JavaScript and html file.

 More practices will be updated.